 - All raw submissions will be pinned on the Raw Foods Thursdays Board.

 - All raw submissions will be shared on Facebook.

 - Feel free to share this event in your social media communities as well!

 What are Raw Foods Meals?

 - Plant-based meals that are not cooked.
 Dehydrators may be used.
 (The raw foods community has differing views on temperature, but the range is between 104 and 118 degrees.)
 Feel free to link up recipes that use a slightly higher temperature as long as they could be made at 118 with a longer dry time.

 - Raw Ingredients: vegetables, fruit, dried fruit, nuts, seeds, gluten-free sprouted grains, beans, and oils.

 - Anything processed.
 If it comes from a can or a package that lists more than one ingredient, chances are it’s not raw!

 - If your recipe contains an ingredient like maple syrup that makes your submission “almost raw”, please share it anyway.
 Raw sweeteners are easy to substitute.

-What do you have to share this week?
+What do you have to share?